 The registration or licence has to be renewed annually.
 A minimum of 28 days before it lapses we will send you a renewal application form.

-This should be completed and returned, along with the appropriate fee, to us.
+This should be completed and returned to us, along with the appropriate fee.

-You will need to formally notify us well in advance of the proposed changes in order that we can consider a variation to the licence is required.
+You will need to formally notify us well in advance of the proposed changes so that we can consider if a variation to the licence is required.
 There is no fee associated with this.

 To notify you need to contact the health and safety duty officer.

 Applications to transfer a licence must be made in writing.
 Please contact the health and safety duty officer to discuss your requirements.

 To find out more, contact the health and safety duty officer: